Raid on Żejtun

-The Raid on Żejtun, also known as The Last Attack (L-aħħar ħbit), was the last major attack made by the Ottoman Empire against the island of Malta, which was then ruled by the Order of St. John.
+The Raid on Żejtun, also known as The Last Attack (L-aħħar ħbit), was the last major attack made by the Ottoman Empire against Hospitaller-ruled Malta.
 The attack took place in July 1614, when raiders pillaged the town of Żejtun and the surrounding area before being beaten back to their ships by the Order's cavalry and by the inhabitants of the south-eastern towns and villages.

 Background

-The Ottomans first attempted to take Malta when in 1551 they sacked Gozo, but were unable to take over the island.
+The Ottomans first attempted to take Malta in 1551, when they sacked Gozo, but were unable to take over the island.
 In 1565, they made a second attempt known as the Great Siege of Malta, but were repelled after four months of fighting.
 The Ottomans stayed away from Malta following the Battle of Lepanto in 1571, but began to make incursions to the central Mediterranean once again at the end of the century.
 In 1598, 40 Ottoman vessels were sighted off Capo Passero in Sicily, triggering a general alarm in Malta.
 Similar emergencies occurred in 1603 and 1610.
-Due to this, the Order began preparing for an Ottoman attack.
+This prompted the Order to prepare for an Ottoman attack.
 The obsolete Cittadella of Gozo was rebuilt, Valletta's water supply was secured by the building of the Wignacourt Aqueduct, and construction began on coastal watchtowers.

+In 1614, reports of an Ottoman fleet sailing off towards either Malta or Sicily reached the Spanish Viceroy of Sicily, Pedro Téllez-Girón, Duke of Osuna.
+Without waiting for Spanish reinforcements, Osuna gathered 26 Sicilian, Maltese and Neapolitan galleys and sent them under the command of Ottavio d'Aragona in the hope to intercept the Turkish expedition.
+However, a storm forced d'Aragona to return to Sicily, allowing the Ottoman fleet arrive in Malta undisturbed.